gakalmar/Notes/54_Terraform.md

         - Most of a Terraform configuration consists of using arguments to configure Terraform resources:
             - Each resource type defines the arguments its resources can use, the allowed values for each argument, and which arguments are required or optional.
             - Information about a given resource type can be found in the docs for that resource's provider.
+    - **Meta-arguments:**
+        - Arguments that we can use within blocks, to configure Terraform behaviour:
+            - `depends_on`: explicitly define dependencies
+            - `count` and `for_each`
+            - `provider`: to define a separate provider from the default (used with an alias)
+            - `lifecycle`
+                - `create_before_destroy`: by default it's destroying first, then creating a new resource
+                - `prevent destroy`: exit with an error if the planned change would lead to the resource being destroyed (eg. for a critical resource)
+                - `replace_triggered_by`: replaces the resource when any of the referenced items change
+                - `ignore_changes`: provide a list of attributes that don't trigger an update (for external manual changes for example, revert won't happen)
+            - `connection`: eg connect with SSH
+            - `timeouts`: eg. for create, update, delete operations

     - **Attribute:**
         - A named **piece of data** that belongs to some kind of object.
 The value of an attribute can be referenced in expressions using a dot-separated notation, like `aws_instance.example.id`.
         - Terraform resources and data sources make all of their arguments available as readable attributes.